crashoverride777/swifty-sk-scroll-view/README.md

 statement to your .swift file(s).

-- Step 2: In your relevant SKScene you want to use it you create those 2 properties
+- In your relevant SKScene you want to use it you create those 2 properties

 ```swift
 class MenuScene: SKScene {